Introduction to RCU

 The best introduction to RCU is my

-Linux Weekly News three-part series:
+Linux Weekly News three-part series, with update:

-- What is RCU, Fundamentally? with Jonathan Walpole.
+- What is RCU, Fundamentally? with Jonathan Walpole

 - What is RCU?
 Part 2: Usage